MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/delve-for-office-365-admins.md

 If you disable Delve, users will no longer see:
 - The Delve app tile in the app launcher
 - The "Suggested" list on the SharePoint start page
-- The "Discover" list in OneDrive and on the Microsoft Office Home page
+- The "Discover" list in OneDrive, in the Outlook mobile app, and on the Microsoft Office Home page
 - Documents on other users' profile cards and pages

  See [What is the effect of enabling or disabling Delve and related features?](delve-for-office-365-admins.md#BKMK_EffectOfficegraphOnOff) for more information.